google/WebFundamentals/Pending/src/content/en/fundamentals/performance/optimizing-content-efficiency/optimize-encoding-and-transfer.md

 ## Text compression with GZIP

 ### TL;DR
-- 'GZIP performs best on text-based assets: CSS, JavaScript, HTML'
+- GZIP performs best on text-based assets: CSS, JavaScript, HTML
 - All modern browsers support GZIP compression and will automatically request it
 - Your server needs to be configured to enable GZIP compression
 - Some CDNs require special care to ensure that GZIP is enabled